fadado/jqt/docs/content/content.md

 <details>

 <summary>
-_jqt_ offers also a transformation that can also be considered a kind of preprocessing.
+<%cite jqt> offers also a transformation that can also be considered a kind of preprocessing.
 The option `-T` allows the use of YAML files for collections of MarkDown snippets:
 </summary>